astronomer/docs/software_versioned_docs/version-0.34/upgrade-astro-cli.md

 ### New command to parse DAGs for errors

-The new `astro dev parse` command allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Airflow UI.
+The new `astro dev parse` command allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Apache Airflow® UI.
 This includes the DAG integrity test that is run with `astro dev pytest`, which checks that your DAGs are able to to render in the Airflow UI.
 Now, you can quickly run `astro dev parse` and see import and syntax errors directly in your terminal without having to restart all Airflow services locally.

 For more complex testing, Astronomer recommends using `astro dev pytest` to run custom tests in your project.
 For more information on `astro dev parse`, see the [CLI command reference](https://docs.astronomer.io/astro/cli/astro-dev-parse).